3 Ways Amish Families Cook & Bake

-In this video, I look at the different ways Amish prepare food (specifically, how they generate the heat for cooking & baking – if you’re looking for things like Amish recipes and food prep techniques, this is not that topic 🙂 ).
-I go through three main ways they do so:
+Below I share several ways Amish prepare food (specifically, how they generate the heat for cooking & baking – if you’re looking for things like Amish recipes and food prep techniques, this is not that topic 🙂 ).

+So first of all would be wood-based stoves or ovens.
 Amish use wood burning cook stoves and ovens for both traditional cooking and baking needs.
-Some may use coal-burning stoves for cooking
+Some may use coal-burning stoves for cooking as well.

 3. Outdoor methods of cooking